 Please save this Python file and run the script by pressing F5.
 We enter 60 as marks, which is greater than 50 that’s why it printed (s1 and s2 statement) inside the If statement block.

 To demonstrate the If else statement, we entered 30 as marks it means Condition is FALSE so, s3 and s4 statements inside the else block will print.

-In this If Else Statement example, First, we declared marks variable and asks the user to enter any integer value. int() restrict the user not to enter non integer values
+In this If Else Statement example, First, we asks the user to enter marks. int() restrict the user not to enter non integer values.

 marks = int(input(" Please Enter Your Subject Marks: "))